naqiboqi/equipmentdrone/README.md

 **Commands**

-The bot supports stardard prefix commands and ~~slash~~ hybrid commands.
+The bot supports stardard prefix commands and hybrid commands.

-Personally I prefer hybrid commands, as Discord will show a help string for the command after you type the `/`:
+I prefer hybrid commands, as only one bot will respond, and Discord will show a help string for the command when typing `/`.

+You can also see all of the possible hybrid commands for any bot by typing `/[bot_name_here]`

 ![alt text](/images/all_slash.png)

-Alternatively you can invoke commands via the prefix `!`
+Alternatively you can invoke commands via the bot's specific prefix `!`

+Note that this will not allow to see the available commands, and if there are multiple bots on the server that share this prefix `!` (and the command name), then *both* bots will respond.

 #### Useful things